Applying for Scholarships: Common Questions & Answers

 Do most scholarships require test scores?

-How long should my scholarship essay be?
+How long should my scholarship application essay be?

 - Be sure the letter of recommendation doesn’t reference a different scholarship.